swcarpentry/DEPRECATED-boot-camps/SQL/sql.md

 unaggregated fields can be any value – we need to tell the data how to aggregate, and we can do that using GROUP BY clause

+    SELECT species, COUNT(*)
+    FROM surveys
-Correct: SELECT month, COUNT(sp_code) FROM individuals GROUP BY month
+    GROUP BY species

-***How many species were counted in each month?
+***Exercise: How many individuals were counted in each year?***
 SELECT month, COUNT(DISTINCT sp_code) FROM individuals GROUP BY month

-***How many individuals were counted in each species in each month?
+***Exercise: How many individuals were counted in each species in each year?***
-SELECT month, sp_code, COUNT(sp_code) FROM individuals GROUP BY month, sp_code

 We can order the results of our aggregation by a specific column, including the aggregated column.
-Let’s count the number of each species captured, ordered by then number of species
+Let’s count the number of individuals of each species captured, ordered by the count

+SELECT species, COUNT(*)
+FROM surveys
+GROUP BY species
-SELECT sp_code, COUNT(sp_code) FROM individuals GROUP BY sp_code ORDER BY COUNT(sp_code)
+ORDER BY COUNT(sp_code)

-***Can you tell me which shrubs contained the most spiders?
-Which had the least?
+***Exercise: Write a query that let's us look at which years contained the most individuals and which had the least?***
-SELECT shrub_id, COUNT(*) FROM individuals GROUP BY shrub_id, ORDER BY COUNT(*)

-***Which shrubs had the largest spiders on average?
+***Exercise: Write a query that shows us which species had the largest individuals on average?***
-SELECT shrub_id, AVG(body_length), AVG(carapace_width) FROM individuals GROUP BY shrub_id ORDER BY AVG(body_length) DESC, AVG(carapace_width) DESC

 Exporting results of queries
 ----------------------------